 What is a Neighbourhood Plan?

-A Neighbourhood Plan is an opportunity for everyone in the parish to influence the Planning decisions that will affect the parish in the future.
+A Neighbourhood Development Plan is an opportunity for everyone in the NDP area to influence the planning decisions that will affect them in the future.

-When it is written, the Dobwalls and Trewidland NP will
+When it is written, the Dobwalls and Trewidland NDP will

 If the vote is in favour, the Neighbourhood Plan cannot be ignored when planning applications are decided by Cornwall Council, Planning Inspectors or the Government.